Jhanvig-13/SQL-Injection/README.md

 - **Limit database permissions** to minimize the impact of an attack.
 - **Use ORM frameworks** like Django ORM to abstract raw SQL execution.

 ---

-## Disclaimer
-This project is for **educational and research purposes only**.
-Do not use it to target real applications.
-The author is **not responsible** for any misuse of this information.

----